 Monk’s Dale is a beautiful walk in the Peak District National Park.
 It’s a less popular route than nearby Chee Dale or Monsal Trail but it’s just as picturesque.

 The Monk’s Dale walk is one of the five Derbyshire Dales, covering 57 hectares.
-It takes you through the valley of Monk’s Dale Nature Reserve and you’ll be met an array of greens from the different plants, trees and mosses along the walk.
+It takes you through the valley of Monk’s Dale Nature Reserve and you’ll be met by an array of greens from different plants, trees and mosses along the walk.

-The walk is wonderful to enjoy any time of the year but particularly in spring/summer months when you can see the Nature Reserve really come to life with birds and wildflowers.
+The walk is wonderful to enjoy any time of the year, but particularly in spring/summer months when you can see the Nature Reserve really come to life with birds and wildflowers.

 From Millers Dale station car park, you head along the Monsal Trail for a short distance, before descending to the road.
 Then you follow the stream along Monk’s Dale Nature Reserve until you reach then end and loop back via the Limestone Trail.